Jim Booth, Service Manager (TMC)

 While I’m not directly involved in the Bridge Refurbishment Project, I am working parallel to it.
 The areas of the bridges not being worked on will continue to be maintained in the usual manner, and it is my job to ensure this happens.
 This is just one example of the considerate working required during such a large-scale refurbishment.

 My previous experience includes managing projects for a range of public and private sector clients in London and the south east.
-This has encompassed a number of interesting challenges, such as: reversing the traffic flow in the Strand Underpass for the 2012 London Olympics; replacing the bearings of Waterloo Bridge; refurbishment of Marble Arch’s foundations; and implementation of over-height vehicle detection systems to protect low bridges.
+This has encompassed a number of interesting challenges, such as: reversing the traffic flow in the Strand Underpass for the 2012 London Olympics; replacing the bearings of Waterloo Bridge; refurbishment of Marble Arch’s fountains; and implementation of over-height vehicle detection systems to protect low bridges.

 In my spare time I like taking things apart – a V8 engine being my latest project.
 Thanks to a lecture given by the Trust some years ago I’m also nearing the end of a personal challenge to visit every medieval cathedral in England – only a few left to go now!